JakeyMarsh1/ledgerly/README.md

 ## Overview

-Ledgerly helps users understand what they can safely spend this week by combining all recorded incomes and outgoings into one clear number.
+Ledgerly helps users understand what they can safely spend this month by combining all recorded incomes and outgoings into one clear number.
 The app focuses on minimal screens, fast entry, and accurate calculations.

 ---